MushtaqRossier/Office-Management-System/README.md

 # Specno-OMS

-Angular application that allows users to create and manage office space,
+Angular application that allows users to create and manage office space.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

 ## Development server

+Run `npm run server` to access mock REST API with JSON-server before launching web application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.